 In some cases, such as when a medication causes dangerous side effects, a pharmaceutical company can be to blame for a victim’s harms and losses.
 For example, a pharmaceutical company may be liable for any harm that results from taking a medication when that company failed to warn physicians of any side effects or possible dangers.

-When a health professional violates his or her duty of care and it leads to injury, victims should consider a medical malpractice claim to compensate them for their suffering.
+When medical practitioners violate his or her duty of care and it leads to injury, victims should consider a medical malpractice claim to compensate them for their suffering.
 Under New York law, an individual who suffers harm as the direct result of a health care provider’s negligence can file a claim for any damages that result.

-Discuss your case with our firm.
-We know the laws that govern medical malpractice in New York and will guide you in determining the legitimacy of your claim.
+Discuss your case with a lawyer from our Garden City law office serving Nassau County, NY.
+Our medical malpractice lawyers know the laws that govern medical malpractice in New York and will guide you in determining the legitimacy of your medical malpractice issue.

 In New York, any plaintiff’s attorney who files a medical malpractice lawsuit must also submit a certificate of merit within 90 days of the action.
 This document must highlight the following:

-The laws governing medical malpractice in New York can be complex and can benefit from the guidance of a medical malpractice attorney serving Nassau County.
+The laws governing medical malpractice in New York can be complex and can benefit from the guidance of a Nassau County medical malpractice lawyer.
 If you or a loved one suffered harm at the hands of a medical provider, you may be eligible for compensation.

 Negligence, as a general concept, refers to an instance in which a person fails to act in a manner that another reasonable person would.
 Health care providers have a legal duty to provide treatment that’s in line with a “medical standard of care.”
 This varies by specialty and refers to a level and type of care a patient can expect from a competent professional.

 One of the most important aspects of a medical malpractice claim is determining if negligence occurred.
 Medical negligence can occur in a variety of forms and differs from other kinds of personal injury.
-However, our injury lawyers must prove four elements of negligence in any medical malpractice claim:
+Medical malpractice lawyers must prove four elements of negligence in any medical malpractice claim:

 A patient can only pursue a medical malpractice claim when medical negligence leads to harm.
 A provider can deviate from a standard of care, but a viable malpractice claim only exists when a plaintiff can show how the negligence led to a worse health outcome.